Gorgonx7/sarama/Reading-Backtraces.md

 #### Producer

-- `[chan receive]: github.com/Shopify/sarama.(*asyncProducer).topicDispatcher` is the producer's main goroutine waiting for the next message from the user
+- `[chan receive]: github.com/Shopify/sarama.(*asyncProducer).dispatcher` is the producer's main goroutine waiting for the next message from the user
-- `[chan receive]: github.com/Shopify/sarama.(*asyncProducer).partitionDispatcher` is a producer goroutine (one per topic being produced to) for partitioning messages
+- `[chan receive]: github.com/Shopify/sarama.(*topicProducer).dispatch` is a producer goroutine (one per topic being produced to) for partitioning messages
-- `[chan receive]: github.com/Shopify/sarama.(*asyncProducer).leaderDispatcher` is a producer goroutine (one per partition) for associating messages with the correct broker
+- `[chan receive]: github.com/Shopify/sarama.(*partitionProducer).dispatch` is a producer goroutine (one per partition) for associating messages with the correct broker
-- `[select]: github.com/Shopify/sarama.(*asyncProducer).messageAggregator` is a producer goroutine (one per broker) for collecting messages and constructing produce requests
+- `[select]: github.com/Shopify/sarama.(*brokerProducer).run` is a producer goroutine (one per broker) for collecting messages and constructing/sending produce requests
-- `[chan receive]: github.com/Shopify/sarama.(*asyncProducer).flusher` is a producer goroutine (one per broker) for actually sending produce requests to the broker
 - `[chan receive]: github.com/Shopify/sarama.(*asyncProducer).retryHandler` is a single producer goroutine which only wakes up to handle message retries

 #### Consumer